angular-schule/website-articles/blog/2019-12-everything-github/README.md

 Next time when you push your changes to Github, Github Actions will run the workflow we created and it will deploy your updated app on Github Pages.

-### 5.3 Setup a Installation Access Token (`GITHUB_TOKEN`)

-Github features so-called GitHub apps, which are [different from normal OAuth apps](https://developer.github.com/apps/differences-between-apps/).
+### 5.2 Automate a private repo (via `GITHUB_TOKEN`)

+The following example is additional, because we have promised for this article that you do not have to pay a cent.
+But the the usage of a private repos with Github Actions and Github Pages is only possible from the pro plan and higher.
+But the big advantage is that we do not have to set up a token in a tiresome way.
+The `GITHUB_TOKEN` token is already there and we do not have to do at all.

+Behind the scenes, Github reuses an existing feature, that is known as GitHub apps.
+In contrast to programms that authenticate with a "personal access token", apps do not run on behalf of a specific user - which is great.
-For GitHub Actions, GitHub automatically installs a GitHub App on the repository and makes this "installation access token" with the name `GITHUB_TOKEN` available as a secret.
+To make this happen, GitHub automatically installs a GitHub App on the repository and makes a corresponding "installation access token" with the name `GITHUB_TOKEN` available as a secret.
 GitHub fetches a new token for each job, before the job begins.

-If we use this token for a deplyoment, we get this error message:
-> fatal: could not read Password for 'https://***@github.com': No such device or address
+Awesome!

+> **ℹ️ Note**
+>
+> As already mentioned above, the `GITHUB_TOKEN` (installation access token) will only trigger a release of a new website if the action runs in a **private repository**.
+In a public repo, a commit is generated, but the site does not change.
+See this [GitHub Community post](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/26869) for more info.
+If your repo is public, you must still use the `GH_TOKEN` (personal access token).

+If you have not already done so, please read the text on general workflow usage.
+The workflow looks very similar, but now we must use the other token.
+Here is a shorter example, without the tests: following example:

+    ```yml
+    name: Deploy to GitHub Pages via angular-cli-ghpages

+    on: [push]

+    jobs:
+      build-and-deploy:
+        runs-on: ubuntu-latest

+        steps:
+        - name: Checkout
+          uses: actions/checkout@v2

+        - name: Use Node.js 10.x
+          uses: actions/setup-node@v1
+          with:
+            node-version: 10.x

+        - name: Prepare and deploy
+          env:
+            GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          run: |
+            npm install
+            npm run ng -- deploy --base-href=/everything-github-demo/ --name="<YOUR_GITHUB_USERNAME>" --email=<YOUR_GITHUB_USER_EMAIL_ADDRESS>
+    ```

+**Et voila!!** 🚀

+This is all it takes to deploy the latest version of the Angular App to GitHub Pages with each push.

 <!-- ## 6.
 Extra: Custom Domain